DBC Pierre: Early life

 Born in Old Reynella, South Australia, where his father was lecturing in genetics at the University of Adelaide, Pierre had, by the age of two, already spent time in the United States, the South Pacific and Great Britain.
 He was then raised from early childhood into his 20s in Mexico City's community of Jardines del Pedregal, and attended Edron Academy.

 Pierre was taken to revisit his home by Alan Yentob for the BBC television series Imagine in 2004.

-He recalls, in a Guardian article of 1 September 2004, he would later return to Durham most years, usually around the second week in July, to see the Durham Miners Gala.
+He recalls, in a Guardian article of 1 September 2004, that he would later return to Durham most years, usually around the second week in July, to see the Durham Miners Gala.
 Aged seven, he fell ill with hepatitis and had to spend a year in bed.
 After he recovered, his parents were faced with the choice of keeping him a year behind in school, or letting him stay in his class and just catch up.
 They chose the latter.
 Pierre sees this as the moment "when all the trouble began... " as it meant his falling out with his peers.

 His father, once decorated as a Lancaster Bomber pilot in World War II, by then a scientific partner to Nobel Peace Prize winner Norman E. Borlaug, fell ill when Pierre was sixteen, and died three years later.

 Middle years

 Pierre's permanent residency in Mexico ended at Reynosa on the United States-Mexican border in the middle of the night when he claims he was stopped trying to import a 6-litre sports car.
 He claims he intended to drive through the Sonoran Desert to Mexico City, but Mexico at the time had a protectionist auto industry, making foreign vehicle imports illegal to all but tourists.
 Pierre succeeded in crossing with the car but found his papers cancelled by the time he reached Mexico City some 18 hours later.
-The border crossing at Reynosa is described and celebrated in Pierre's novel Vernon God Little, as is the journey by road from the border.
+The border crossing at Reynosa is described in Pierre's novel Vernon God Little, as is the journey by road from the border.